abitravers1989/prime_numbers_application_FMP_TTest/README.md

 Each module has been separated into its own file.
 This was done in an attempt to separate out concerns.
 Each constructor has it's own unique responsibility:

 Controller:
  - It is responsible for all the command line stuff.
 For taking input from the user, calling the other classes, then outputting the table to the command line.
-It creates new instances of the modules in the rest of the programme.
+It formats the output into a table using the node module easy table.

 CheckInput:
 - It is responsible for checking the validity of the number given by the user.
 It makes sure a whole number above one but below infinity is passed to the rest of the programme.